-Unit Two PART I

-1. Mark Twain the "Gilded Age." years after the Civil War the

-(A) called (B) calling

-(C) he called (D) his calls

-2. Early toes instead of hooves on their feet.

-(A) horses (B) had horses

-(C) horses had (D) horses having

-3. grow close to the he ground in the short Arctic

-summer.

-(A) Above tundra plant(B) Tundra plants S

-(C) Tundra plants are fe ound

-(D) For tundra plants Juna

-4. In 1867 Alaska f rom the Russians for \$7.2

-million.

-(A) purchased the Unit

-(B) to purchase the Unit (C) the United States' p

-(D) the United States p

-~ -

-5. an increase in the speci 0, New England witnessed

-(A) occupations unzation of

-(B) occupies

-(C) they occupied

-(D) it occupied them

-6. The large carotid artery to the main parts of

-the brain.

-(A) carrying blood

-(B) blood is carried

-(C) carries blood(D) blood carries

-(D) blood carries

-7. practical system of wireless

-telegraphy.

-(A) Marconi's Develop(B) The development b

-(C) Developing Marcon ·

-(D) Marconi developed

-8. In 1975, the first succes ssful space probe to

-0. beginning to send infor

-(A) Venus

-(B) Venus the

-(C) Venus was

-(D) Venus it was

-9. Arkansas are Hot

-Springs and Eureka Spr rings.

-(A) in

-(B) towns in

-(C) towns are(D) towns are in

-10. NASA'S Lyndon B. Jo

-ter for the Mercury Gemini,

-and Apollo space flight S.

-(A) it was at the(B) it was the

-(C) was the

-(D) the
+Unit Two PART I 1.
+Mark Twain the years after the Civil War the "Gilded Age."
+(A) called (B) calling (C) he called (D) his calls toes instead of hooves on their feet.
+(B) had horses (A) horses (C) horses had (D) horses having grow close to the ground in the short Arctic summer.
+(A) Above tundra plants (B) Tundra plants (C) Tundra plants are found (D) For tundra plants In 1867, Alaska from the Russians for \$7.2 million.
+(A) purchased the United States (B) to purchase the United States (C) the United States' purchase of (D) the United States purchased 5.
+Between 1725 and 1750, New England witnessed an increase in the specialization of .
+(A) occupations (B) occupies (C) they occupied (D) it occupied them The large carotid artery to the main parts of the brain.
+(A) carrying blood (B) blood is carried (C) carries blood (D) blood carries radio as the first practical system of wireless telegraphy.
+(A) Marconi's Development (B) The development by Marconi (C) Developing Marconi (D) Marconi developed In 1975, the first successful space probe to beginning to send information back to Earth.
+(A) Venus (B) Venus the (C) Venus was (D) Venus it was The two biggest resort Arkansas are Hot Springs and Eureka Springs.
+(A) in (B) towns in (C) towns are (D) towns are in and Apollo space flights.